IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### thumbnail
-A small image that depicts or pictorially represents the resource that the property is attached to, such as the title page, a significant image or rendering of a Canvas with multiple content resources associated with it.
-It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.
-If a resource has multiple thumbnails, then each of them _SHOULD_ be different.
-The value _MUST_ be a JSON array, with each item in the array being a JSON object with at least an `id` and `type` property.
+A small content resource that represents the resource that the property is attached to, such as a small image or short audio clip.
+It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for images to enable manipulations such as resizing.
+The value _MUST_ be a JSON array, with each item in the array being a JSON object that _MUST_ have an `id` property and _SHOULD_ have at least one of `type` and `format`.

- * A Collection _SHOULD_ have exactly one thumbnail image, and _MAY_ have more than one.
+ * A Collection _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.
- * A Manifest _SHOULD_ have exactly one thumbnail image, and _MAY_ have more than one.
+ * A Manifest _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.
  * A Sequence _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple Sequences in a single Manifest.
- * A Canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple images or resources that make up the representation.
+ * A Canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple resources that make up the representation.
  * A content resource _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if it is an option in a choice of resources.
  * Other resource types _MAY_ have one or more thumbnails.